saikrishna-thota/mojokart/README.md

 # mojokart
-A baseline gramework for shopping cart
+A baseline framework for shopping cart